marcv81-test/marcv81-test-pages/_posts/quadcopter/2014-09-24-arduino-continuous-integration.md

 **Jenkins**

 We are going to deploy Jenkins in Tomcat.
-The Arduino builds should be lightweight, but it’s a good practice to set the tomcat7 home directory to a partition with enough space.
+The Arduino builds should be lightweight, but it's a good practice to set the tomcat7 home directory to a partition with enough space.

 sudo service tomcat7 stop
 sudo mkdir /home/tomcat7